|Major Honours||1952,1964 & 1968 Olympic Gold Medals, 1938 & 1954 FIFA World Cup Runners-Up, 1964 European Championship Third Place|

-Guttmann went on to be hugely successful as a manager for clubs including AC Milan and Benfica after the second World War, a remarkable achievement for a man who had been tortured in a forced labour Nazi camp during the war.
+Guttmann went on to be hugely successful as a manager for clubs including AC Milan and Benfica after the Second World War, a remarkable achievement for a man who had been tortured in a Nazi forced labour camp during the war.

 Hungary picked up a joint-record 13-1 win over France in Budapest in 1927, but they were not invited to the inaugural 1930 World Cup in Uruguay.

 In 1934, they played in their first World Cup tournament in Italy, beating Egypt 4-2 in their first ever FIFA World Cup match.
 In the quarter-finals, Hungary lost 2-1 to arch-rivals Austria.

 At the 1938 World Cup in France, Hungary won the opening match 6-0 against the Dutch East Indies.
 They then beat Switzerland 2-0 in the quarter-finals.
 After a 5-1 drubbing of Sweden in a semi-final encounter at the Parc des Princes, Hungary were beaten 4-2 by Italy in the final of the World Cup.